Erik Poppe: Oslo Trilogy

 The film made records when it opened in Norway by late September 2016 and became the #1 box office hit of the year.
 The film was Norway's official entry in the best foreign language film category for the 2017 Oscars and made a shortlist nomination for the Oscars.

-Per Fugelli (1943-2017) was a Norwegian doctor, a professor of social medicine and a forceful voice in the public sphere.
+Per Fugelli (1943–2017) was a Norwegian doctor, a professor of social medicine and a forceful voice in the public sphere.
 Fugelli spent his life addressing questions of freedom and respect, campaigning for rights of the less fortunate.

 Fugelli was diagnosed with cancer in 2009.
-In 2015 he said no to further treatment and allowed his close friend, director Erik Poppe to follow him as far as possible on this journey.
+In 2015 he said no to further treatment and allowed his close friend, director Poppe to follow him as far as possible on this journey.
 The result is I DIE (Siste resept) a film about life and how to live it to the very end.

-In June 2017 it was announced that Erik Poppe had worked for a year on developing a feature film about the 2011 terrorist attack on Utøya outside Oslo, Norway.
+In June 2017 it was announced that Poppe had worked for a year on developing a feature film about the 2011 terrorist attack on Utøya outside Oslo, Norway.

 The film, entitled U, begins 12 minutes before the first shot on Utøya as we meet Kaja (18), her little sister, and their friends at summer camp.
 When the shooting begins panic spreads, and over the next 72 minutes we follow Kaja in her escape – minute by minute.
 She becomes separated from her little sister, and in the search for her she finds other youngsters with different strategies for survival.
 Some make it, others do not.

 U July 22 (Utøya 22.juli) is a fictional account of events which will tell the story from the young people's perspective, based on a series of in-depth interviews conducted with survivors from Utøya.
 Some of them was on set behind the camera while filming took place in September 2017 to help give the narrative credibility.

-Erik Poppe was also the key director for "Brigaden" (The Brigade) in 2002.
+Poppe was also the key director for "Brigaden" (The Brigade) in 2002.
 A 26 episodes TV-drama for NRK (The Norwegian Broadcasting Corp).
 Brigaden received the Norwegian "Amanda" Price for the Best TV-drama in 2003.